 Integrated and Negotiated Curriculum

 An integrated curriculum is one in which units of work are developed by drawing on content and processes from more than one Key Learning Area.
 Integrated units of work are used to develop student’s literacy and numeracy skills, expose them to a wide range of understandings, develop their thinking skills and assist them to become lifelong learners.
 While teachers have a sound understanding of the content and processes to be developed over time, students are given the opportunity to negotiate the way in which understandings and processes will be learned and assessed.
-The Early Learning Profile is used to track student learning.
-It is a comprehensive electronic database.

-Health and Physical Education and Music are delivered by specialist teachers who teach across the College.
+Health and Physical Education and Music and The Arts are delivered by specialist teachers who teach across the College.
 The College Student Support Services team offers specialist support to students requiring support for specific needs.
 The Support team consists of two Learning Support teachers assisted by a number of teacher aides.
 A Teacher Librarian maintains and expands an already vast collection and works with teachers in curriculum development.